atchutchi/Ndjar/README.md

 by running the test at [https://validator.w3.org/] Document checking completed.
 No errors or warnings to show

 #### CSS
-when using the css validator [https://jigsaw.w3.org/css-validator/validator] I found this error below, and to fix it I removed the px since "400px" is not a valid value for this property.
-The font-weight property accepts unitless numbers and predefined weight names
-"12 body Value error : font-weight 400px is not a value font-weight : 400px"

 ## Deployment
 The site was deployed to GitHub pages.
 The steps to deploy are as follows: